 Grazing Muzzles and Halters – Keep Rubs and Sores Away

 In our quest to keep our horses healthy and sound, we often use grazing muzzles!
 Horse grazing muzzles and halters allow your horse to graze, interact with buddies, and move around.
-They are a tool for your horse’s health, limiting grass intake and the speed at which that grass hits his belly.
+They are a tool for your horse’s health, limiting grass intake and the speed at which that grass hits their belly.
+Muzzles are wearable hay nets.

-- What we don’t want is the muzzle causing more trouble than it’s worth.
+- We don’t want the muzzle causing more trouble than it’s worth.
 And they are worth their weight in gold to help prevent laminitis, but let’s keep halter rubs and sores away.
 This starts with a proper fit.

 Grazing muzzle and halters fit